trexminer/T-Rex/README.md

     -N, --hashrate-avr             Sliding window length in seconds used to compute average hashrate (default: 60).
         --sharerate-avr            Sliding window length in seconds used to compute sharerate (default: 600).
         --gpu-report-interval      GPU stats report frequency.
-Minimum is 5 sec. (default: 30 sec) -q, --quiet                    Quiet mode.
+Minimum is 5 sec. (default: 30 sec) --gpu-report-interval-s    GPU stats report frequency in shares.
+0 by default (disabled).
+    -q, --quiet                    Quiet mode.
 No GPU stats at all.
         --hide-date                Don't show date in console.
         --no-color                 Disable color output for console.